ChrisWren/touch-input-nav/README.md

 ### Zip

-Download a [zip](https://github.com/ChrisWren/touch-input-nav/archive/master.zip) which includes both minfied and un-minified versions.
+Download a zip of the [latest release](https://github.com/ChrisWren/touch-input-nav/releases/latest) which includes both minfied and un-minified versions.

 ### bower